M-earnest/docker_workshop/workshop/advanced/creating.md

     RUN apt-get update && apt-get install -y python3.10
 ```

-> [!NOTE]
-> You should always combine RUN apt-get update with apt-get install in the same statement, as otherwise you may run into cache issues (more info [here](https://docs.docker.com/develop/develop-images/instructions/#apt-get))
+**Note** You should always combine RUN apt-get update with apt-get install in the same statement, as otherwise you may run into cache issues (more info [here](https://docs.docker.com/develop/develop-images/instructions/#apt-get))

 ### 4. COPY - add files to image
 Using the COPY instruction we can permanently add files from our local system to our Docker Image.